 COMET's primary assets will consist of one or more collateral certificates issued by master trusts or other securitization special purpose entities whose assets consist primarily of receivables arising in accounts owned or loans originated or acquired by the bank or any of its affiliates (including non-banking affiliates).
 Each collateral certificate will represent an undivided interest in the applicable master trust or applicable securitization special purpose entity.
 In addition to collateral certificates, the assets of COMET may include receivables that arise in accounts owned or loans originated or acquired by the bank or any of its affiliates (including any non-banking affiliate) that have been designated to be transferred to COMET.
-The assets of COMET may also include the benefits of one or more derivative agreements, supplemental credit enhancement agreements or supplemental liquidity agreements, and COMET trust accounts or supplemental accounts.
+The assets of COMET may also include the benefits of one or more derivative agreements and COMET trust accounts or supplemental accounts.